pranavverma12/Analyze-playing-styles-of-EPL-teams-applying-k-means-on-ball-possession-position-data/README.md

 The code for data extraction and data processing is provided in Data_processing folder along with their Readme files

-The code used to run the experiments are provided in Experiments folder along with their Readme files
+The code used to run the experiments are provided in Experiments_1_&_2 folder along with their Readme files